How to transfer ownership of files in Google Drive in 2024 [Step By Step Image Guide]

 • With perseverance, you should be able to resolve most ownership transfer issues using the sharing tool.
 But this simpler technique does not work 100% reliably.

-See also How to swipe half a finger on Snapchat in 2023?
+See also How to be a better mentor

 For mission-critical files or large batches of content, we strongly recommend a more hands-on approach.